Pawsitive Kneads, Integrative Massage Therapy for Dogs, in Columbus, Ohio

 • Massage reduces the heart rate and respiration which can induce mental relaxation.

-• The stretching of connective tissues improves flexibility and range of motion of the joints.
+• Massage improves flexibility and range of motion of the joints.

 • Massage can release endorphins, speed recovery from injury or illness and reduce swelling and scarring.

-• Massage can promote a feeling of well being and improve concentration by reducing pain distractions.
+• Massage can promote a feeling of well being and improve concentration by reducing pain and distractions.

 • Massage can help a shy or an abused animal develop a new level of calm and trust.